m-ld/m-ld-iroha/README.md

 ### next steps

 As an append-only ledger with strong cryptographic binding of users to records, Hyperledger Iroha provides a natural candidate technology for the next stage of security prototyping, [**traceability**](https://github.com/m-ld/m-ld-security-spec/issues/3), in which it will be put to work as an audit logging system.
 Challenges will include how to ensure that the audit trail is both complete and not overwhelmed by high-frequency updates arising in **m-ld** – e.g. per-keypress.
+This will also provide an opportunity to expand the testing of the consensus agreement condition.

 ### other future possibilities